+- 1) Be awarded with distinction "High Pass"

-- 1) Be awarded "Pass"
+- 2) Be awarded "Pass"

-- 2) Be conditionally awarded "Pass with Reservations"
+- 3) Be conditionally awarded "Pass with Reservations"

-- 3) Not be awarded "Fail"
+- 4) Not be awarded "Fail"

 The MFA program's goal is to put student improvement at the core of our evaluation process.
 Conditionally awarded, or "Pass with Reservations," simply means that there are specific improvements that need to be made, and can conceivably be done within a week.
 "Not be awarded/Fail" means that improvements are needed that cannot conceivably be made within a week.
 Neither indicates shame or punishment; both are useful tools for ensuring all our graduates meet rigorous standards of an MFA program.